Consensys/web3js-eea/docs/TARGET_README.md

 Sources for this content can be found on /docs directory on [master](https://github.com/PegaSysEng/web3js-eea/tree/master) and its children branches.

-Actual up to date generated doc is available at https://pegasyseng.github.io/web3js-eea/
+The actual up to date generated doc is available at https://pegasyseng.github.io/web3js-eea/